Nucleus of phrenic nerve

 Definition

-The nucleus of phrenic nerve–along with the nucleus of accessory nerve–is sandwiched between the medial and lateral group of cells in the cervical anterior horn, which innervate the neck and upper limb musculature, respectively.
+The nucleus of phrenic nerve–along with the nucleus of accessory nerve–is sandwiched between the medial and lateral group of cells in the cervical anterior horn.

 References